Why did you become a NASA citizen scientist?

 Science fiction and fantasy movies inspire me the most to push myself to know more about the universe.
 People like Dr. Tamitha Skov and Elizabeth MacDonald inspire me to know that tangible changes are possible through science, and higher knowledge through the scrutiny of proper, unbiased scientific processes.
 I love it all.

-What are some fun facts about yourself?
+What are some interesting facts about yourself?